-Amazon Web Services and BlackBerry announced a multi-year, global agreement to develop and market BlackBerry’s Intelligent Vehicle Data Platform, IVY.
+AWS and BlackBerry to develop and market BlackBerry’s Intelligent Vehicle Data Platform

 BlackBerry IVY is a scalable, cloud-connected software platform that will allow automakers to provide a consistent and secure way to read vehicle sensor data, normalize it, and create actionable insights from that data both locally in the vehicle and in the cloud.

 Automakers can use this information to create responsive in-vehicle services that enhance driver and passenger experiences.

 BlackBerry IVY addresses a critical data access, collection, and management problem in the automotive industry.
 Modern cars and trucks are built with thousands of parts from many different suppliers, with each vehicle model comprising a unique set of proprietary hardware and software components.
 These components, which include an increasing variety of vehicle sensors, produce data in unique and specialized formats.

 The highly specific skills required to interact with this data, as well as the challenges of accessing it from within contained vehicle subsystems, limit developers’ abilities to innovate quickly and bring new solutions to market.